About This Course

 These courses are complemented by courses in Food Science and Technology and Food Microbiology.

-Year 1: approximately 300 hours of lectures, 100 hours of practicals and 58 hours tutorials in Biology, Chemistry, Nutrition, Mathematics, and Physics.
+Approximately 300 hours of lectures, 100 hours of practicals and 58 hours tutorials in Biology, Chemistry, Nutrition, Mathematics, and Physics.

-Year 2: approximately 234 hours of lectures, 126 hours of practicals and self-directed learning in Biochemistry, Food Chemistry, Microbiology, Molecular Biology, Nutrition, Physiology and Statistics.
+Approximately 234 hours of lectures, 126 hours of practicals and self-directed learning in Biochemistry, Food Chemistry, Microbiology, Molecular Biology, Nutrition, Physiology and Statistics.

-Year 3: approximately 204 hours of lectures, 66 hours of practicals and self-directed learning, and eight hours of tutorials in Food Science, Microbiology and Nutrition.
+Approximately 204 hours of lectures, 66 hours of practicals and self-directed learning, and eight hours of tutorials in Food Science, Microbiology and Nutrition.
 You will also undertake a library project

-Year 4: approximately 222 hours of lectures, 12 hours of practicals, 12 hours of directed or self-directed study, a 14-week laboratory-based research project and seminars in Immunology, Nutrition and Toxicology.
+Approximately 222 hours of lectures, 12 hours of practicals, 12 hours of directed or self-directed study, a 14-week laboratory-based research project and seminars in Immunology, Nutrition and Toxicology.

 Written exams will take place before Christmas and in May.
 Not all modules will have formal examinations.
-Many modules use other types of assessment including in-semester multiple-choice-question examinations and laboratory write-ups.
+Many modules use other types of assessment including in-semester multiple choice question examinations and laboratory write-ups.
 Some modules will have a project report as the main outcome of the module and this is also assessed.

 The lecturers listed below teach the Nutrition and Food Science components of the BSc Nutritional Sciences programme and are academic staff members of the School of Food and Nutritional Sciences at UCC.
 Academic staff from other schools and departments teach the other subjects on the curriculum.